TracyJHC/Lower-Allston-Analysis-Project/README.md

 ## Team A Repository Overview (fa25-team-a)

-This folder contains Team A's working code, data, notebooks, and documentation for the Allston Brighton CDC project on the `fa25-team-a-dev` branch.
+This folder contains a Data Science class Project working code, data, notebooks, and documentation for the Allston Brighton CDC project on the `fa25-team-a-dev` branch.
 Below is the structure and how to use each section.

 ### Directory Structure
 ```bash